 The solution

 What we’ll be doing is that those Chromium processes are not reported with „/proc/self/exe“ as their starting command to the game’s process, but with something else.
 (Every other process still get’s the correct value.)
-It doesn’t need to make sense, it only needs to be something that doesn’t point at the game’s executable in the end.
+It doesn’t need to make sense, it just needs to be something that doesn’t point at the game’s executable in the end.

 You need to have a C compiler and the standard C headers.
 In Debian derived distributions (including Ubuntu and Mint), you can ensure that by issuing: